 4. Implement your brand

 Once you’ve agreed on terms with the provider and set up a contract, it’s finally time to add your branding, tone, and presentation.
 Logos, colors, copy, fonts, and themes make your organization easily recognizable in new apps and software services, expanding your reputation throughout your market.
+Make sure to increase brand exposure by applying new trends; to learn more about those trends, contact any branding agency in Miami, as they are regarded pioneers in branding and marketing services.

 5. Sell as a standalone service or add it to subscription tiers